Taiwanese Food: 14 Traditional Dishes of Taiwan

 Scallion Pancakes (Cong You Bing)

 Cong you bing is a green onion flatbread, also known as Scallion Pancakes.
-The dough is made from wheat flour and water.
-Once the dough is formed, it is rolled out into a rectangular shape and topped with green onions or scallions.
-The dough is rolled into a loose log then sliced.
-The slices are rolled out into thin discs and cooked in a pan.
+The dough is made from wheat flour and water, and rolled into a rectangular shape before being topped with green onions or scallions.
+The dough is then rolled into a loose log then sliced.
+The slices are flattened into thin discs and cooked in a pan.